 Vertical rate of advance as 60m per semester.

 Minimum Mining (120 m) and Bottom (100 m) width.

 Force and Restrict Mining Surface: Surface005 from Schedule Optimization.

 Play with steeper slope angles in the short term.

 The example above used fewer constraints, geometries were changed and the average grade was let free.
-It is very helpful to define the early years based on a semester timeframe, which can assist us to manage stocks and any other variables in the firsts 3 years, for instance.
-Note that the period ranges on MiningMath are not based on any unit, therefore, adjust your variables accordingly with the timeframe used and remember that sometimes the discount rate would be just an approximation based on your interval since standard cash flow reports on the industry are usually based on annual rates to NPV calculations.
+It is very helpful to define the early years based on a semester timeframe, which can assist you to manage stocks and any other variables in the firsts 3 years, for instance.
+Note that the period ranges on MiningMath are not based on any unit, therefore, you should adjust your variables accordingly with the timeframe used and remember that sometimes the discount rate will be an approximation based on your interval, since standard cash flow reports on the industry are usually based on annual rates to NPV calculations.

 When we use Force+Restrict, we are telling the optimizer to break this volume into pieces and that it must mine this volume entirely, even if it is waste, so that the long-term view is respected.
 This way you keep regarding the whole deposit while deciding what to do in the first periods.
 The approach here is quite different than a set of Revenue Factors for a series of LG/Pseudoflow runs, followed by adjustments to find pushbacks without math optimization criteria.
 It is worth mentioning that this kind of suggestion must be only applied at the beginning or at the end of the life of mine, since Force+Restrict Mining surfaces used in intermediate periods could interfere directly with the results.